EvgeniiaIsik/test/README.md

-Here the Postman Collection, which was based on https://petstore.swagger.io/#/
+Here is the Postman Collection, which was based on https://petstore.swagger.io/#/